krokedil/klarna-checkout-external-payment-method-for-woocommerce/README.md

 Read more about External Payment Methods in KCO v3 here - https://developers.klarna.com/en/se/kco-v3/checkout/external-payment-methods/.

 ## Changelog
+**2019.02.14  - version 2.0.0**
+* Tweak         - Updated to work better with KCO v2.x.
+This version is not compatible with KCO v1.x.

 **2019.02.14  - version 1.1.0**
 * Tweak         - Removed kcoepm_retrieve_order() function.
 Sine v1.8.0 of KCO plugin, request to correct API is handled by the main plugin for external payment methods if kco-external-payment exist in URL (in confirmation page).